yeonhu-skku/yeonhu-skku.github.io/README.md

 - **Added an interactive course map.** Each course now renders its route on real OpenStreetMap tiles (via Plotly's `Scattermapbox`), with green/red markers for start and finish.
 This was added directly in response to feedback that the project needed a more visual, geographic representation of each course.
 - **Separated the dataset from the application code.** Course data was moved from a hardcoded Python list inside `app.py` into a standalone `data/courses.csv` file, with added `latitude`, `longitude`, and `waypoints` columns to support the new map feature.
 - **Fixed a deployment path bug.** The CSV was originally loaded with a relative path (`"data/courses.csv"`), which failed on Streamlit Cloud with a `FileNotFoundError` depending on the app's working directory.
 This was fixed by resolving the path relative to `app.py`'s own location using `os.path.dirname(os.path.abspath(__file__))`.
-- **Removed placeholder sidebar captions** that referenced the dataset as a generic mock dataset, since the data sourcing process is now documented in detail in this README instead.

 The presentation slides (`running_course_analyzer_presentation.pptx`) reflect the app's state at the time of presentation and were not modified after the fact; the live app and code in this repository reflect the most current, final version.